Flutter-Faro/codelabs/markdown/chatgpt-2/chatgpt-2-codelab.md

 ## Connecting to Whisper API

-Ok so far we can request the api to answer to the text, lets get the whisper working.
+Ok so far we can request the api to answer to the text prompts, lets get the whisper working.

-Lets create another function that will request the `Whisper` API, call it `requestFromAudio`
+Lets create another function that will make a request to `Whisper` model using [OpenAI speech-to-text API](https://platform.openai.com/docs/guides/speech-to-text).
+We can call it `requestFromAudio`.
+It receives one argument, a string that is the path to the user audio file.

-Here what should like:
+It should look like this bellow.
+So we fetch the OpenAI api token, prepare the http request headers and the multipart file to make the post request to the API.
+Once request is done we receive the result of the transcription of audio into text.
+This will become the prompt to query ChatGPT.

 ```
 void requestFromAudio({required String audioPath}) async {